Cutting planes for signomial programming: Introduction

 Convexifying univariate/bivariate functions plays an important role in the field of global optimization.
 In \cite{liberti2003convex}, convex envelopes for monomials with odd degrees are derived.
 An approach presented in \cite{locatelli2014convex} enables the evaluation of the convex envelope of a bivariate function over a polytope and separating its supporting hyperplane by solving low-dimensional convex optimization problems.
 The convex optimization problems are further reduced by solving a Karush-Kuhn-Tucker system \cite{locatelli2018convex}.
 In \cite{locatelli2016polyhedral}, convex envelopes for bilinear, fractional, and other bivariate functions over a polytope are constructed using a polyhedral subdivision technique.
-Additionally, \cite{nguyen2018deriving, tawarmalani2013explicit} employ polyhedral subdivision and lift-project methods to derive explicit forms of convex envelopes for various nonconvex functions, including a specific subclass of bivariate signomial terms.
+The relation between triangulation and envelope construction has been observed in \cite{tawarmalani13}, and we refer to \cite{bao2015global,bao09} computational studies on triangulation-based convexification of nonconvex quadratic and multilinear terms.
+Additionally, \cite{nguyen2018deriving} employ polyhedral subdivision and lift-project methods to derive explicit forms of convex envelopes for various nonconvex functions, including a specific subclass of bivariate signomial terms.
+We refer to \cite{bure2017,kilincc2023conic,ki2015} for results on convexification of sets involving mixed-integer convex cones, as these works on convexification of such sets share some common techniques with convexification of nonconvex functions.